feloundou/personal-page/content/post/my-first-post.md

 - [x] Install desired packages
 - [x] Enable Jupyter notebook to run remotely on VM, via port forwarding
 - [ ] As best practice, when trying to work with specific tutorials where one can anticipate package version conflicts, work within virtual environments

+For the next few weeks, I plan to complete the first 3 experiments I have in mind, and be on strong enough footing to pursue one or two passable ideas.
+See you then.